DEPI-DevOps/Materials/Topic 2 (Development, Testing, and VCS)/README.md

 A DevOps engineer needs to be involved in the development process.
 While your tasks may not involve writing application logic, they will mostly revolve around the product(s) being developed/deployed.

-This lab focuses on three essential skills for a DevOps engineer: Automation, Web Development, Testing, and Version Control.
+This lab focuses on four essential skills for a DevOps engineer: Automation, Web Development, Testing, and Version Control.

 [TOC]